De-extinction: Woolly mammoth

-The existence of preserved soft tissue remains and DNA from woolly mammoths has led to the idea that the species could be recreated by scientific means.
-Two methods have been proposed to achieve this.
-The first would be to use the cloning process, however even the most intact mammoth samples have had little usable DNA because of their conditions of preservation.
+The existence of preserved soft tissue remains and DNA from woolly mammoths (Mammuthus primigenius) has led to the idea that the species could be recreated by scientific means.
+Two methods have been proposed to achieve this:

+The first would be to use the cloning process; however, even the most intact mammoth samples have had little usable DNA because of their conditions of preservation.
 There is not enough DNA intact to guide the production of an embryo.
 The second method would involve artificially inseminating an elephant egg cell with preserved sperm of the mammoth.
 The resulting offspring would be a hybrid of the mammoth and its closest living relative the Asian elephant.
 After several generations of cross-breeding these hybrids, an almost pure woolly mammoth could be produced.
 However, sperm cells of modern mammals are typically potent for up to 15 years after deep-freezing, which could hinder this method.
+Whether the hybrid embryo would be carried through the two-year gestation is unknown; in one case, an Asian elephant and an African elephant produced a live calf named Motty, but it died of defects at less than two weeks old.

 In 2008, a Japanese team found usable DNA in the brains of mice that had been frozen for 16 years.
 They hope to use similar methods to find usable mammoth DNA.
 In 2011, Japanese scientists announced plans to clone mammoths within six years.

 In March 2014, the Russian Association of Medical Anthropologists reported that blood recovered from a frozen mammoth carcass in 2013 would now provide a good opportunity for cloning the woolly mammoth.
 Another way to create a living woolly mammoth would be to migrate genes from the mammoth genome into the genes of its closest living relative, the Asian elephant, to create hybridized animals with the notable adaptations that it had for living in a much colder environment than modern day elephants.
 This is currently being done by a team led by Harvard geneticist George Church.
 The team has made changes in the elephant genome with the genes that gave the woolly mammoth its cold-resistant blood, longer hair, and an extra layer of fat.
 According to geneticist Hendrik Poinar, a revived woolly mammoth or mammoth-elephant hybrid may find suitable habitat in the tundra and taiga forest ecozones.

 George Church has hypothesized the positive effects of bringing back the extinct woolly mammoth would have on the environment, such as the potential for reversing some of the damage caused by global warming.
 He and his fellow researchers predict that mammoths would eat the dead grass allowing the sun to reach the spring grass; their weight would allow them to break through dense, insulating snow in order to let cold air reach the soil; and their characteristic of felling trees would increase the absorption of sunlight.
 In an editorial condemning de-extinction, Scientific American pointed out that the technologies involved could have secondary applications, specifically to help species on the verge of extinction regain their genetic diversity.